ivadomed/model-spinal-rootlets/postprocessing/dorsal_ventral/README.md

 paired-session summaries.
 In GPU mode the slot and CUDA device must match.
-It also extracts SCT-reported spinal-cord and RootletSeg runtimes into `inference_runtime.csv` and `inference_runtime_summary.json`; these exclude the deterministic splitting stage and state the actual CPU/GPU mode.
+It also extracts SCT-reported spinal-cord and RootletSeg runtimes into `inference_runtime.csv` and `inference_runtime_summary.json`; these exclude the deterministic splitting stage from SCT's own timers and state the actual CPU/GPU mode.
+A separate approximate interval from the RootletSeg output write to the split-QC write captures SCT return, Python launch, splitting, and output writes without pretending to be a pure algorithm timer.

 The session evaluator does not calculate Dice between unregistered acquisitions.
 It reports per-level changes in dorsal fraction, predicted-support volume, level